Jump to section

 Also, appropriate departments respond to advice and reports received from external stakeholders through the Contact Form on our website, etc.

-Monetary losses from unethical behaviour
+Monetary losses from unethical behavior

 In FY2023, there was no incident (monetary loss) at Sumitomo Corporation.